-For the years ended December 31, 2023 and 2022, net cash used in operating activities was \$24.5 million and \$37.6 million, respectively.
-The decrease in cash used in operations in the 2023 period as compared to the 2022 period was primarily attributable to lower R&D expense in 2023 as a result of the timing of the completion and wind down of our Phase 3 ORCA-3 trial in May 2023 and Phase 2 ORCA-V1 trial in April 2023.
-The decrease was partially offset by an increase in NDA-supporting activities including initiation and enrollment in other clinical studies for renal impairment, QT interval prolongation and other remaining PK parameters, manufacturing and FDA readiness activities.
+For the years ended December 31, 2024 and 2023, net cash used in operating activities was \$29.8 million and \$24.5 million, respectively.
+The increase in net cash used in operations in 2024 as compared to 2023 was due to higher R&D expenses associated with initiation, in May 2024, and ramp up of enrollment of our ORCA-OL trial and the timing of required upfront prepayments by our clinical vendors.
+This was partially offset by reduced costs associated with our Phase 3 ORCA-3 trial and Phase 2 ORCA-V1 trial as both were completed in the second quarter of 2023.